-- Then select “Music” under ‘on this device” menu.
+- Then select Music under the on this device menu.

-#6 Last resort – revert iTunes to the previous version (after update)
+#6 Last resort – revert iTunes to the previous version (after an update)

-This is hard, long and painful.
+This is a hard, long, and painful process.
 It has to be your last step.
 If you have a time machine and can travel back in time to tell yourself NOT to update – do it.
 Or follow the steps below (which is so much harder!)

-3. Afterwards, open Finder and locate user ~/Music/iTunes/ folder.
+3. Afterward, open Finder and locate user ~/Music/iTunes/ folder.
 There you will find the file named “iTunes Library.itl”.
 Move it to the desktop.

 5. Move that copy to ~/Music/iTunes/ folder.
-Next step is to rename the file to “iTunes Library.itl”
+The next step is to rename the file to “iTunes Library.itl”

 6. In fact, Apple stores installer files of previous iTunes versions.
 Your call is to find the iTunes version you want to revert to and download it.

-7. Finally, install iTunes version that you just downloaded.
+7. Finally, install the iTunes version that you just downloaded.

 Did it help or not?